 - case study

-Focus on internal communications as a way of building camaraderie and company culture.
+Idea: Focus on internal communications as a way of building camaraderie and company culture.
 Make it a company-wide initiative for individuals in different departments to meet on a monthly basis, one-on-one, to discuss their role, and how they’d like to work together to grow and improve the company.
 This concept, known as random coffee, has helped thousands of coworkers connect and communicate.
 For remote teams, an app was created for Slack called Donut which facilitates this process painlessly.

 Mark Donnigan has led both sales and marketing teams at companies led by technical founders.
 Listen to discover how to have a unified C-suite that trickles down to your entire organization.

-Create a monthly newsletter with all the information your company needs to know, such as product updates, staff changes, upcoming events, etc. It’s also important to use newsletters to recognize accomplishments and personal milestones, such as weddings, births, engagements, etc. Individual departments don’t always have a reason to reach out to each other for work-related tasks, so giving them a reason to reach out, say hello, and congratulate a fellow colleague builds the open communication that is required for company success.
+If you create a newsletter, build your culture with it.
+Recognize accomplishments and personal milestones, such as weddings, births, engagements, etc. Individual departments don’t always have a reason to reach out to each other for work-related tasks, so giving them a reason to reach out, say hello, and congratulate a fellow colleague builds the open communication that is required for company success.